ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/storage/transactions.md

 ## Using transactions in operations

 When starting operations, the scheduler creates a set of transactions to provide some atomicity of data processing in the operation.
-Learn more about the work schema in the Transaction processing of data section todo.
+Learn more about the work schema in the [Transaction processing of data](../../../user-guide/storage/transactions.md) section.